Plain English Breakdown

 - Requires employers to get a criminal history check when hiring someone, following state and federal laws.

-- Says that after one year of employment ending, these records must be destroyed if the employee did not give special consent for them to stay longer.
+- Says that after one year of an employee leaving their job, their criminal history record must be destroyed if they did not give special permission for it to stay longer.

 Who It Names or Affects